FherRodz/davis-programming-language/README.md

      * animation => boolean true or false
      * AN OPTIONAL ARGUMENT BEING THE PREVIOUS STRCUTURE FUNCTION => the string "funcStructures"
 1. You need [python](https://www.python.org/downloads/) installed on your machine.
-  * Open the terminal and go to the direction of the project
+  * Open the terminal and go to the directory of the project
   * Run `python parser.py` on your temrinal

 ```markdown